Office of the Secretary

 Assistant Secretary for Economic Self-Sufficiency

 Prior to joining DCF, Taylor served as the Director of Workforce Services at the Florida Department of Economic Opportunity (DEO) where she was responsible for the management and oversight of the state’s Reemployment Assistance Program, Labor Market Statistics, and One-Stop and Program Support of workforce programs, including the partnership with the local CareerSource Florida network boards across the state.
-Taylor’s unique perspective will allow DCF to focus on the full continuum of services for its customers.

 Prior to her tenure at DEO, Taylor served as Senior Director of Policy and Legislative Affairs Director at the Department of Management Services, Deputy Legislative Affairs Director for DEO, and also gained experience in private sector consulting.
 Serving in these capacities, she was integral in advancing legislative and strategic priorities, streamlining operational functions, and building collaborative relationships with internal and external stakeholders.

 A Florida native, Taylor lives in Tallahassee with her husband Eddie and daughter Charlie.
 She is active in her community as immediate past president of the Junior League of Tallahassee.

 Patricia Medlock was appointed Assistant Secretary for Child Welfare of the Florida Department of Children and Families in May of 2019.
 With more than two decades of social services experience, Patricia leads with integrity, personal and collegial accountability, and a commitment to excellence.

 Patricia joined the Department in 1998 as a Family Services Counselor in the Northeast Region, as well as held several positions within the Department ranging from Protective Investigator to Supervisor, Trainer to Reviewer and Program Manager to Program Administrator, Family and Community Services Director, and most recently serving as the Region Managing Director for the last 3 years.